-Exhibit 4: Global IT Spending Across Industry Verticals (CY 2020-27), in USD Billion
+Global IT Spending Across Industry Verticals (2020 to 2030), in USD billion

 Retail and BFSI sectors have long recognized the importance of technology for their operations.
 During the pandemic, these industries further embraced digital services for business continuity, leveraging analytics and AI.
-This trend is expected to continue, with projected growth rates of 7.5% for BFSI and 8.5% for Retail in technology spending between 2023 and 2027.
+This trend is expected to continue, with projected growth rates of 7.5% for BFSI and 8.5% for Retail in technology spending between 2025 and 2030.
 These sectors are primed to continue harnessing technology's power for customer engagement, data-driven decision-making, and operational efficiency.

 Manufacturing, traditionally a late adopter of technology, recognized the need to utilize data to improve operational efficiencies.
 Investments in IoT and automation have gained traction, enabling manufacturers to enhance productivity and respond to unforeseen disruptions like global crises.
-The IT spending in Manufacturing is projected to grow at a CAGR of 8.8% between 2023 and 2027, reaching USD 1081 billion by 2027.
+The IT spending in Manufacturing is projected to grow at a CAGR of 8.8% between 2025 and 2030, reaching USD 1,392 billion by 2030.

 Healthcare and Life Sciences have seen unprecedented growth in technology spending due to the demands of managing critical healthcare infrastructure and providing quality care.
-Healthcare IT spending is expected to grow at a CAGR of 16.3% between 2023 and 2027, reaching USD 360 billion by 2027.
+Healthcare IT spending is expected to grow at a CAGR of 16.3% between 2025 and 2030, reaching USD 566 billion by 2030.
 Similarly, Life Sciences continues to invest in cutting-edge technology, driving innovation in research and healthcare delivery.

-1.1.4 Global Technology Service Spend Across Key Functions
+Global Technology Service Spend Across Key Functions

 The global enterprise function landscape is undergoing a paradigm shift, with organizations ramping up investments in various sectors to stay ahead in today's fast-paced, technology-driven environment.
-Digital transformation, enterprise resource planning (ERP) software, product engineering services, and infrastructure services are some of the key areas that are experiencing significant shifts in global spend.
+Digital transformation, enterprise resource planning ("ERP") software, product engineering services, and infrastructure services are some of the key areas that are experiencing significant shifts in global spend.

-Exhibit 5: Global Spend on Enterprise Functions, CY 2020-27, USD Billion
+Global Spend on Enterprise Functions, 2020 to 2030, USD billion

 The Technology Services landscape is evolving at unprecedented rate as engagement models undergo changes and enterprises double down on their digital transformation initiatives.
-The global spend on digital transformation is projected to witness a significant surge, rising from USD 1310 billion in 2020 to USD 4100 billion by 2027, growing at a CAGR of 17.3% (2023-27).
+The global spend on digital transformation is projected to witness a significant surge, rising from USD 1,176 billion in 2020 to USD 5,565 billion by 2030, growing at a CAGR of 13.3% (2025 to 2030).
 Enterprise digital transformation is a multi-decade, multi-billion dollar opportunity.
 Changing business and market requirements such as omnichannel customer experience, ability to scale data requirements, better and faster business insights are driving digital transformation spend.
-United States will continue to be the largest market accounting for nearly 35% of the worldwide total.
+United States will continue to be the largest market accounting for more than 35% of the worldwide total.